Mākara Beach

 Mākara Beach, previously spelled Makara Beach, is a suburb of Wellington, New Zealand, consisting of a small seaside village and its surrounding countryside.
-The Wellington City Council regards it as a separate suburb to Mākara.
+Wellington City Council regards it as a separate suburb to Mākara.

 Features

 Mākara Beach is a seaside village, 20 minutes drive from the suburb of Karori.
-It has a parking area for beach visitors.
+It has public toilets and a parking area for beach visitors.
 The beach is suitable for fishing and diving, and is a designated off-lead dog exercise area.
+The only retail business at Mākara Beach is a café.

 The suburb is accessed through Makara Road, which enters the suburb in the south and continues north alongside Makara Stream until it reaches the coast at Ohariu Bay.
 This is the main bay of the suburb; the suburb also includes Warehou Bay and Smiths Bay.
-Makara Stream's estuary is described by Wellington City Council as "an important native ecosystem and is gradually being restored by the Makaracarpas, a local environmental group."
+Makara Stream's estuary is described by Wellington City Council as "an important native ecosystem [...] gradually being restored by the Makaracarpas, a local environmental group".
 The Makara Foreshore Reserve was once an area of sand dunes.
-In 1942, these dunes were bulldozed based on fears that invading Japanese could hide in them.
+In 1942, these dunes were bulldozed because of fears that invading Japanese could hide in them.
 Rare plants are gradually re-establishing themselves in the area.

-There is a 7 km walkway, managed by the Department of Conservation, that starts from the village.
+A 7 km walkway managed by the Department of Conservation starts from the village.
 It follows the beach and goes through farmland up to historic gun emplacements.

 History

-Mākara Beach had a resident community of fishermen in the 19th and 20th century, using solid clinker-built dinghies.
-Fisherman Leopold Haupois, known as French Louis, had arrived from Normandy in France in 1875; in the 1930s Lady Bledisloe the wife of the Governor-General used to visit French Louis to practise her French conversation.